AskEARN | Federal Contractor Requirements Skip to main content

 Finding Job Candidates with Disabilities

 Recruitment Tip: Work-based learning opportunities like internships and apprenticeships help employers build a diverse pipeline of talent, including people with disabilities.
-For more information on developing inclusive apprenticeship programs, visit the Partnership on Inclusive Apprenticeship’s (PIA) website.
 To learn more about inclusive internship programs, read the Department of Labor’s Inclusive Internship Programs: A How-To Guide for Employers (PDF).

 Of course, getting an accurate count of current employees with disabilities is only one part of the equation.
 It is also important for federal contractors and subcontractors to ensure their recruiting and hiring processes are disability-inclusive.